BenjaminHaos/haos_clickables/README.md

 # Haos Clickables

-This simple web-page lets a viewer click a button to copy a line of text to their clipboard.
+This simple web-page lets a viewer click a button and copy a line of text to their clipboard.

 ### Examples of Use: